gkwa/itsfergus/README.md

 I want to be able to curl an auth protected Lambda function that runs from a docker a container.

+## Rant

-This is the result of many iterations with Claude.ai.
+This project is the result of many iterations with Claude.ai.

 Its tricky and time consuing to learn this stuff.
 This terraform gives me starting point to tinker further.

-## Rant

 Just give me an example already and let me fiddle with it to understand it!